 Rea

-The performance revolves around the mythological character of Rea and explores her inner world with voice, stones and movement.
+Rea is a performance centered on the mythological figure of Rhea, exploring her inner world through voice, stones, and movement.

 “Rea was a Titaness